wp-plugins/tabby-responsive-tabs/readme.txt

 *replace tabname with the name of your tab.*

 Add the tab content after that.
-It is recommended to leave a blank line before and after each tabby short code.
+It is recommended to leave a blank line before and after each tabby shortcode.

 Add a `[tabbyending]` shortcode after the content of the last tab in a tabgroup.